serverless/event-gateway/README.md

 # The Event Gateway

-Communication bus and dataflow for event-driven, serverless architectures.
+Dataflow for event-driven, serverless architectures.
 The Event Gateway is a layer-7 proxy and realtime dataflow engine.

 ## Philosophy

 - Everything we care about is an event! (even calling a function)
 - Make it easy to share events across different systems!

+## Motivation

+- It is cumbersome to plug things into each other.
+This should be easy!
+Why do I need to set up a queue system to keep track of new user registrations or failed logins?
+- Introspection is terrible.
+There is no performant way to emit logs and metrics from a function.
+How do I know a new piece of code is actually working?
+How do I feed metrics to my existing monitoring system?
+How do I plug this function into to my existing analytics system?
+- Using new functions is risky without the ability to incrementally deploy them.
+- The AWS API Gateway is frequently cited as a performance and cost-prohibitive factor for using Lambda.

 ## Features